Education, Advocacy & Programming

 The LEAP (LGBT+ Education, Advocacy & Programming) Initiative exists to advance the mission of UT Dallas by nurturing a safe and inclusive environment that values and celebrates the sexual orientation and gender identity/expression of students, staff and faculty.
 The mission is accomplished through programming, educational workshops/training, and activities that promote the exchange of ideas and greater understanding of LGBT+ issues, promote workplace equity and facilitate educational growth in a climate of mutual respect.
 LEAP supports LGBT+ students, staff and faculty by:

 - Celebrating and observing nationally recognized days related to the LGBT+ movement

 - Advocating for friendly and inclusive policies for the purpose of attracting and retaining talented students, staff and faculty at UT Dallas

 SAFE ZONE is a national concept in which safe spaces are identified and marked with a symbol unique to each campus.
 By displaying the SAFE ZONE logo on a department door, office or desk, Allies show that they value a diverse campus community, are willing to foster a safe place for others, and are committed to offer support, resources, and guidance.

 You can become a SAFE ZONE Ally by attending Ally Training.
-Ally Training provides a venue for LGBTQ people, Allies and participants to express concerns, ask questions, and learn about issues affecting the LGBTQ campus and surrounding community.
+Ally Training provides a venue for LGBT+ people, Allies and participants to express concerns, ask questions, and learn about issues affecting the LGBT+ campus and surrounding community.
 After completion of the training, participants will receive a certificate, SAFE ZONE logo, resources, and will be equipped with the tools necessary to:

 - Respond appropriately